-The Statement of Net Assets is a measure of the Fund assets and liabilities at the close of the fiscal year.
+The Statements of Net Assets are a measure of the Fund assets and liabilities at the close of the fiscal year.
 Total assets less liabilities equal net assets held in trust for IMET participants.
+The following table is a Condensed Statement of Net Assets for the years ended September 30, 2006 and September 30, 2005.